 Process of Refinement and Communication of Imagination (in public festival concerts with orchestra).

-There are five ways to participate:
+There are four ways to participate:

 Festival Soloist - Single Concerto Movement

 Festival Soloist - Complete Concerto

 NEW!
 Teacher/Hobbyist Reading Session with Orchestra- Single Movement

 All Festival Soloists will receive two lessons with a Vienna-trained professor prior to their first rehearsal with the chamber orchestra.
 Lessons will focus on two broad objectives: